 Our four-step Exploitation Strategy will be based in dialoguing, reflecting and agreeing what the products and/or services that we can exploit as the legacy of the project are.
-We will begin these conversations in month 20, once we have run our programme and tested the Toolkit.
+We will begin these conversations in Oct2021, once we have run our programme and tested the Toolkit.
+This is a delay in timeline due to the COVID pandemic which resulted in a 6-month extension to the project.